Table of Contents

 A PROGRESS CHART is horizontally placed and used to show the progress.

-There is no direct provision in MICROSOFT EXCEL for creating a chart which will show the progress.
+There is no direct provision in MICROSOFT EXCEL for creating a chart that will show the progress.

 So here, we’ll try to create a PROGRESS CHART in EXCEL.